Plattsburgh State University logo

 Grading policy

-are available only if: 1) you notify me prior to the scheduled exam time, and schedule a make-up exam at that time, for a valid reason or 2) you miss an exam for a valid reason, such as a medical emergency.
-In all other cases, no make-up exam will be given.
-Make-up exams must be taken within one week of the originally scheduled exam, and will differ in format (usually short-answer) from the original exam.
-Exams dates are scheduled
+Make-up exams are available only if you miss an exam for a valid reason, such as a medical emergency.
+In all other cases, no make-up exam will be permitted.
+Make-up exams are given on Thursday of finals week and will differ from the original exam.
+You may only make up one exam.

-Extra Credit Policy: You can earn bonus points for the semester by participating in the weekly on-line assignment (up to 15 points) and the CV bonus (5 points).
-On-line assignments are posted weekly on Moodle, are based on the special readings found on Moodle, and cannot be made up.
-Alternate bonus options may be given as deemed appropriate and if available (e.g. attendance at presentations).
+Extra Credit Policy: You can earn bonus points for the semester by participating in the weekly on-line assignment (15 points).
+On-line assignments are posted weekly on Brightspace, based on posted special readings, and cannot be made up.

 Laboratory grading